Worthy Quotes

 Buddhism is an education from our historical Shakyamuni Buddha, also known as Gautama Buddha, about the nature of reality in the cosmos.

-The fact that the question was asked and that all four prominent scientists offered four different opinions is a reflection that humanity has never fully understood what reality is, from pre-Socratic times to today, despite the advent of Einstein’s Theories of Relativity and Quantum Mechanics.
+Asking the question “What Exist?” reflects that humanity has never fully understood what reality is, from pre-Socratic philosophers to today, despite the advent of Einstein’s Theories of Relativity and Quantum Mechanics.
+For a nuanced discussion on how humanity has struggled to understand reality without success, please click here.

 In Buddha’s cosmos, mentality is the only perduring reality.
-Furthermore, mentality exists in two distinct states: quiescent and fluctuating.
-These two states of quiescent and fluctuating mentality explain the entirety of existence in the cosmos.
+Furthermore, mentality exists in two distinct states of fluctuations: quiescent and fluctuating.
+These two states of quiescent and fluctuating mentality explain the entirety of existence in the cosmos, including its epistemology.

 The question, What Exists? demands a simple answer.
-Not only did Buddha offer an answer that cannot be any simpler, but it is also personally verifiable.
+Not only did Buddha offer a fundamental answer, but with the minimum number of categories: two.

 What Makes Buddhism Unique?

 Buddhism is probably the most underappreciated education in history.
 Buddhism is often considered a religion, a philosophy of life, or comparable to science.
-However, while Buddhism overlaps with them, it is unique among all the disciplines in the world.
+However, while Buddhism overlaps with them, it is unique among all disciplines worldwide.

-Buddha teaches that while mentality is the only perduring reality in the cosmos, it has two manifestations.
-While the quiescent mentality is insensible, the fluctuating mentality manifests as the sensible universe humans experience.
+Buddha teaches that while mentality is the only perduring reality in the cosmos, it has two manifestations, the perceivable and the imperceivable.
+Therefore, Buddha teaches two means of knowledge to understand them: inference and direct perception.

 Two Different Structures of the Cosmos.